Introducing Spotlight: A Novel Approach for Generating Captivating Key Information from Documents: Experimental Results and Discussion

 \textbf{(B) Performance of DPO vis-a-vis other LLM-based approaches:} The results presented in Table \ref{tab:rouge_gpt}, demonstrate the effectiveness of the DPO approach for spotlight generation across various evaluation criteria for Llama3-8b large language model (LLM) for different datasets where L3-8b-VA, L3-8b-FT and DPO (L3-8b) indicate Llama3-8b vanilla, supervised fine-tuning and DPO approach respectively.
-It is seen that \begin{itemize} \item DPO consistently outperforms vanilla models, supervised fine-tuning (SFT), and GPT-4 (1-shot) (in most of the cases) proving its superiority in spotlight generation. \item SFT approaches is a close second, however, DPO consistently improves over SFT methods indicating its utility and the potency of SFT when the reference negative examples (here summaries) are not available. \item Vanilla L3-8b-VA performs the worst, struggling in both traditional and advanced evaluations, highlighting the importance of fine-tuning or DPO across all datasets. \item for \textit{News, CSPubSum and Research Presentation} datasets, Llama3-8b fine-tuning and DPO, both perform better than GPT-4 (1-shot) for traditional metrics whereas for \textit{Research Presentation}, GPT-4 (1-shot) performs better than the fine-tuning model but worse than DPO. \item GPT-4 (1-shot) is strong in UniEval Relevance and Critique (it is best among all in \textit{Wikipedia}) but falls behind in ROUGE and BERTScore, suggesting it produces more readable but not necessarily more extractive spotlights. \item For Wikipedia data, all models show higher Rouge scores with lower UniEval relevance/GPT-4 Critique suggests that while the spotlights have significant lexical overlap with the reference, they may lack deeper semantic coherence. \item We explore different DPO configurations for utilization of data and fine-tuning approach (details in Appendix \ref{app:dpo-variations}) and the best result is obtained in our 2-step approach when half of the data is used for SFT followed by DPO for rest half data. \item Notably, the Llama3-8b based DPO model achieves statistically significant improvements (p < 0.05) over other model variations. \item To validate the GPT-4 critique scores against robust human judgment, we conducted an additional human annotation study similar to \cite{mullick2024persona} to evaluate the alignment between human judgment and automated assessments for 20 documents for each dataset, details in Appendix \ref{appendix:dpo_comparison_and_discussion}.
-We obtain an overall average Point-biserial correlation coefficient of 0.751 between the GPT-4 critique scores and human judgement. \end{itemize}
+It is seen that \begin{itemize} \item DPO consistently outperforms vanilla models, supervised fine-tuning (SFT), and GPT-4 (1-shot) (in most of the cases) proving its superiority in spotlight generation. \item SFT approaches is a close second, however, DPO consistently improves over SFT methods indicating its utility and the potency of SFT when the reference negative examples (here summaries) are not available. \item Vanilla L3-8b-VA performs the worst, struggling in both traditional and advanced evaluations, highlighting the importance of fine-tuning or DPO across all datasets. \item for \textit{News, CSPubSum and Research Presentation} datasets, Llama3-8b fine-tuning and DPO, both perform better than GPT-4 (1-shot) for traditional metrics whereas for \textit{Research Presentation}, GPT-4 (1-shot) performs better than the fine-tuning model but worse than DPO. \item GPT-4 (1-shot) is strong in UniEval Relevance and Critique (it is best among all in \textit{Wikipedia}) but falls behind in ROUGE and BERTScore, suggesting it produces more readable but not necessarily more extractive spotlights. \item For Wikipedia data, all models show higher Rouge scores with lower UniEval relevance/GPT-4 Critique suggests that while the spotlights have significant lexical overlap with the reference, they may lack deeper semantic coherence. \item We explore different DPO configurations for utilization of data and fine-tuning approach (details in Appendix \ref{app:dpo-variations}) and the best result is obtained in our 2-step approach when half of the data is used for SFT followed by DPO for the remaining half of the data. \item Notably, the Llama3-8b based DPO model achieves statistically significant improvements (p < 0.05) over other model variations. \item To validate the GPT-4 critique scores against robust human judgment, we conducted an additional human annotation study similar to \cite{mullick2024persona} to evaluate the alignment between human judgment and automated assessments for 20 documents for each dataset, details in Appendix \ref{appendix:dpo_comparison_and_discussion}.
+We obtain an overall average Point-biserial correlation coefficient of 0.751 between the GPT-4 critique scores and human judgment. \end{itemize} Across the datasets, DPO applied on Llama3-8b consistently outperforms both vanilla and fine-tuned versions.
+While GPT-4 (1-shot) is strong in certain cases, particularly in UniEval, the DPO-trained Llama3-8b achieves the best balance across all metrics.
+This demonstrates that direct preference optimization is especially effective for spotlight generation.